Contributor: Suzanne Riordan. Lesson ID: 13819

 Before Europeans came, Australia was inhabited by Aborigines.

-While this one name is used to identify all native Australians, there were many different groups of people who came to the land for over 50,000 years before European explorers began to arrive.
-In fact, the native people spoke over 250 different languages!
+While this one name is used to identify all native Australians, many different groups of people came to the land for over 50,000 years before European explorers began to arrive.
+The native people spoke over 250 different languages!

 In 1606, Dutch Captain Willem Janszoon became the first European to discover the continent.
-He called the land "New Zeeland".
-This name wasn't used for Australia, obviously, but was later applied to the island south of it, which we now call New Zealand.
+He called the land "New Zeeland."

-The first English explorer who came to Australia was William Damper.
+William Damper was the first English explorer to arrive in Australia.
 He explored the western coast and made important observations about the land, including its plants and animals.

 Probably the most famous explorer of Australia was Captain James Cook.